HarshPanchal18/OS-Scripts/misc.md

 #### - Turn on/off debugging within a bash script.
 - It may optionally be turned back on, though debug output is automatically reset when the script exits.

-`set -x` # Enable a mode of the shell where all executed commands are printed to the terminal.
+`set -x` -  *Enable a mode of the shell where all executed commands are printed to the terminal.*

-`set +x` # Disable a mode of the shell where all executed commands are printed to the terminal.
+`set +x` - *Disable a mode of the shell where all executed commands are printed to the terminal.*

-`echo **`
+`echo **` - *The ** can be thought of a path expansion, no matter how deep the path is.*
-#### - The ** can be thought of a path expansion, no matter how deep the path is.

 This example matches any file or folder that starts with deep , regardless of how deep it is nested:
 `echo **/deep*`
 > Output:
 >> folder/anotherfolder/content/deepfolder folder/subfolder/content/deepfolder